GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Other assets {: #assets }

-An extension can include many types of resources, but only the [extension icons][manifest-icons] are required.
-All assets, including images and fonts, must be part of the extension package.
+An extension can include many types of resources, such as images and fonts, but only the [extension icons][manifest-icons] are required for extensions hosted in the [Chrome Web Store][cws].

 ## How they work together {: #interact }